Observers for compressible Navier-Stokes equation: Additional study of the observer in dimension 1

-and the same choice of $\varphi_{\rho k}$ as in equation~\eqref{varphirho}.
-Further, in the case of density observations, the result in proposition~\ref{proprho} is even stronger, in the sense that with the choice of $\psi_{\rho k}$ and $\psi_{uk}$ of equations~\eqref{psirho}-\eqref{psiu}, the decay rate is at least $d$, since there is no non-trivial incompressible flow field in one dimension.
+Further, in the case of density observations, the result in theorem~\ref{proprho} is even stronger, in the sense that with the choice of $\psi_{\rho k}$ and $\psi_{uk}$ of equations~\eqref{psirho}-\eqref{psiu}, the decay rate is at least $d$, since there is no non-trivial incompressible flow field in one dimension.